Afrrcyn/compYear2/visualComputing/Files.md

 - RGB is 3 bytes per pixel
 Would we need to represent a pixel with anything other than these two data types?

 When we perform gray-scaling and perform a binary thresholding, pixels become either black or white and so you only need 1 bit per pixel!
-And so a *Portable Bit Map* formats eight pixels into one byte.
+And so a ==*Portable Bit Map*== formats eight pixels into one byte.

 Notice that with PBM files, software can attempt to make grey by having black and white dots, to differentiate between dark and lighter objects. (called *dithering*)